'Write Winning Grant Proposals'

 Center for Translational Science Activities (CTSA) Education Resources is offering a one-day seminar titled "Write Winning Grant Proposals," which will be held at Mayo Clinic in Rochester, Minn., and available via videoconference at Mayo Clinic's campuses in Arizona and Florida.

 The presenter will be David C. Morrison, Ph.D., one of the co-founders of Grant Writers' Seminars and Workshops.
-Dr. Morrison currently holds an academic position as professor of immunology at the University of Missouri-Kansas City School of Medicine.
-As a principal investigator, he has been continuously funded for more than 30 years by the National Institutes of Health (including a 10-year MERIT award), foundations and industry.
+Dr. Morrison currently holds an academic position as emeritus professor of immunology at the University of Missouri-Kansas City School of Medicine.
+As a principal investigator, he was continuously funded for more than 30 years by the National Institutes of Health (including multiple R01 awards and a 10-year MERIT award), as well as received support from foundations and industry.
 He also received the first-ever Faculty Service Award from the Mayo Clinic CTSA.

 This widely acclaimed seminar comprehensively addresses both practical and conceptual aspects that are important to the proposal-writing process.
 It is designed for faculty members and administrative staff who have had some exposure to writing grant applications.

-The seminar emphasizes the funding agencies (federal, private and/or industrial sources) that are of greatest interest to the attendees.
-Emphasis is also given to such topics as idea development, identification of the most appropriate granting agency, how to write for reviewers, and tips and strategies that are of proven value in presenting an applicant's case to reviewers.
+The seminar has been designed specifically to emphasize issues that are directly relevant to applications submitted to the National Institutes of Health, which is the funding agency of most interest to the attendees.
+Emphasis is given to such topics as idea development, determination of the funding priorities of the funding agency, how to write for reviewers, and tips and strategies that are of proven value in presenting an applicant's case to reviewers.